The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/basic-guide.md

 ### Aetherflow

-All Aetherflow heals cost 1 Aetherflow stack and increase Faerie Gauge by 10.
+All Aetherflow heals cost one Aetherflow stack and increase Faerie Gauge by 10.

 ![Lustrate](https://xivapi.com/i/002000/002805_hr1.png)